Catskills Visitor Center

 After the show, spend some time wandering through the Kaleidostore.
 The Kaleidostore features a collection of spectacular kaleidoscopes, many of which are one-of-a-kind, designed by kaleidoscope artists from around the world.

-At Belleayre Mountain you can also experience a Gondola Sky Ride to take you to the summit above 3400 feet for spectacular views of the Catskill foliage.
-This ride is not included in the tour price, if you want to do this it will be an additional $20 (2019 price) or you can hike up the mountain for free (Above photo is from www.belleayre.com)
+We will drive to Belleayre Mountain, here you can experience an optional Gondola Sky Ride to take you to the summit above 3400 feet for spectacular views of the Catskill foliage.
+This ride is not included in the tour price, if you want to do this it will be an additional $20 (2020 price) or you can hike up the mountain for free (Above photo is from www.belleayre.com)